Markus Vinzent: Biography

 Since 2003 he has served as one of the directors of the International Conference on Patristic Studies, is editor-in-chief of Studia Patristica, the conference's official publication, has initiated and is editor of the series Studia Patristica Supplements and of the series Eckhart: Texts and Studies.

 Vinzent is board member of the Eckhart Gesellschaft (2016-), and member of a series of academic societies, the European Academy of Science (Vienna, 2001-), the Academia Europaea (London, 2015-), the Eckhart Society (2011-), International Society of Neoplatonic Studies (2012-), Internationale Gesellschaft für Theologische Mediävistik (2014-), Oswald von Wolkenstein-Gesellschaft (2017-).

+Reception

+Despite Markus Vinzent's arguments to the contrary, the majority of scholars view the Gospel of Marcion as a second century work that edited canonical Luke.
+Clare K. Rothschild and James Barker finds Vinzent's case “wholly unconvincing”, relegating his monograph to “a nonscientific genre.”